d6y/richard.dallaway.com/_posts/2016-08-30-exoplanet-safari.md

 The planet is big.
 It’s drawn here to look a bit like Jupiter, I think.
 Its radius is estimated at over 1.5x Jupiter.

-And it orbits the star every 4 days, very close in.
+And it orbits the star every four days, very close in.
 The distance of 0.05 AU… much closer to the start than Mercury is to the Sun.
 Here's a diagram of the system, and this is where Mercury’s orbit would be.
 Really close, so it’s hot too.
 Getting on for 1000 degrees C.

 The mass of the planet — how much stuff it’s made off — is probably only half that of Jupiter.
 But I’ve said it’s over 1.5 times the radius of Jupiter.
 The interpretation is that the atmosphere is heated and expanded out much more than we see for the much cooler Jupiter.